Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/05-branches/en/article.md

 ![](../assets/merge.png)

 Here, we've merged the commit history of the "*test branch*" into "*main*".
 That's what a merge is all about.
 You'll notice that the branch from which we merged the history continues to exist; a merge doesn't involve deleting the branch.

+## Conclusion

+We will delve into more concrete use cases later.
+This article was meant to provide a brief overview of branches and one use case for them.